 Snow, Ice and Christmas often go together, although why it should is a bit strange!
 There is no snow or ice in the Christmas story told in the Bible.
-However, snow does fall in Israel.
+However, snow does fall in Israel and the Palestinian Territories.
 Bethlehem and Jerusalem are on a range of hills that go north to south between the Mediterranean Sea and the Jordan valley.
 The top of these hills are about 1600 ft (500 m) high.
-The hills often have very cold weather from November to April and snow can often fall.
+The hills can have very cold weather from November to April and snow can often fall.
 So, although the Bible story may not have snow in it, Jesus may well have seen some snow in his life!

-The reason that we think of Snow and Ice at Christmas is portably down to the Victorians!
-Although Christmas was taken over from the Pagan winter solstice festivals in Europe, it was the Victorians who gave us our 'traditional' Christmas in Europe and the USA At the start of the Victorian era, (1837) Britain was in a mini ice age that was from about 1550 to 1850.
-During this time, in London, a winter fair was held on the frozen River Thames!
+The reason that we think of Snow and Ice at Christmas is probably down to the Victorians!
+Although some traditions we associate with Christmas were taken over from the Pagan winter solstice festivals in Europe, it was the Victorians who gave us our 'traditional' Christmas in Europe and the USA At the start of the Victorian era, (1837) Britain was in a mini ice age that was from about 1550 to 1850.
+During this time, in London, a winter fair was often held on the frozen River Thames!

 One of the main reasons that the Victorians put Snow and Christmas together was the book 'A Christmas Carol' written in 1843 by Charles Dickens.